deanebarker/api-html-resolver/README.md

 </div>
 ```

+Whatever is produced from the above process will be passed to `config.getResolutionFragment()`.
+That method needs to return _valid HTML_ which will be swapped in for the original element.

+In the example `config.js`, existing HTML is passed back verbatim, while raw text strings are wrapped in a `div`.

 ## Finishing up

-Once all HTML and objects are resolved, a few logging properties are added to the response, and it is sent back as JSON.
+Once all HTML properties are resolved, a few logging properties are added to the response, and it is sent back as JSON.

 ## Random Notes

 ### Can I just resolve raw HTML strings instead of proxying an API call?

-Sure. `config.getHtmlEndpoint()` will provide an API to which you can POST your HTML as the raw body of the request.
+Sure. `config.getHtmlEndpoint()` will provide a route to which you can POST your HTML as the raw body of the request.
 That HTML will be resolved according to the same process defined above, and sent back in the response.

+This might be handy for non-API processes, like webhook engines, that need to export HTML in some other method.

-> For some users, this might be the only thing used.
+Note that for some users, this might be the only thing used.
 It exposes the general HTML transformation logic.
 In those situations, the API proxy and JSON inspection parts of the app can simply be ignored.

 You can shut this feature off by just returning `null` from `config.getHtmlEndpoint()`.

+### Can I import the resolution code into my own JavaScript?

+...yes?
+I haven't tried it, but all the resolution stuff is in `resolver.js`, and that exports both `resolveObject()` and `resolveHtml()`.
+You won't have access to the request object, clearly, but all references to that are null-safe, so it should still work.

+### What templating engine can I use?

+Anything you like (the example uses LiquidJS). `config.executeTemplate()` gets the template source and the data object.
+Do whatever you want in here and return a string.

-### How can I return different HTML resolutions for different channels?
+### Can I return different HTML resolutions for different channels?

 Yes.
 The request is globally available, using AsyncLocalStorage.
 To get the request context in any code: